Test-drive the GATK tools and Best Practices pipelines on Terra

-GATK on Intel BIGstack for on-premises infrastructure
+GATK on BIGstack for local HPC infrastructure

 Broad-Intel Genomics Stack (BIGstack) is an end-to-end, optimized solution on Intel hardware for analyzing genomic data.
 It provides an efficient way to run pre-packaged, optimized workflows, including the GATK Best Practices workflows.